pluto/ronkathon/src/algebra/group/README.md

 ## Examples

-[PermutationGroup](/examples/permutation_group.rs) example showcases how `Group` trait is implemented for any struct.
+[Symmetric Group](../../../examples/symmetric_group.rs) example showcases how `Group` trait is implemented for any struct.